 UCAS 2017 tariff, standard entry requirement for the degree will be 80 UCAS points, with a minimum of grade ‘C’ in both GCSE Maths & English.
 This equates to MMP at Btec National Diploma level, grades CCD at ‘A’ Level, and on the Diploma Foundation Studies (Art, Design & Media) this is equal to a Merit.
-Applicants for the Games Development pathway will be expected to show evidence of engine based coding or other applicable coding examples (HTML5, asp.net etc).
+Applicants will be expected to show evidence of engine based coding or other applicable coding examples (HTML5, asp.net etc).

 Non academic Entry Requirements

 In line with the widening participation brief and lifelong learning strategy, the Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
 All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made taking into account their academic potential and relevant experience.

 What you will learn

 Year 1 (Level 4)